mtlynch/mtlynch.io/content/notes/zig-strings-call-c-code/index.md

 Unwind information for `libc.so.6:0x7ffff7dffacd` was not available, trace may be incomplete
 ```

-The error `sentinel mismatch: expected 0, found 108` means that at slot 2 in the slice, Zig expected to find a `0` byte, but it found the `'l'` character (represented as `108`).
+The error `sentinel mismatch: expected 0, found 108` means that at slot 2 in the slice, Zig expected to find a `0` byte (null terminator), but it found the `'l'` character (represented as `108`).

-If I compile the code in release mode, the program has undefined behavior:
+If I compile the code in release mode, the program has [undefined behavior](https://ziglang.org/documentation/0.11.0/#Undefined-Behavior):

 ```bash
 $ zig run src/wrap-strlen-evil.zig --library c -O ReleaseFast strlen(he)=5
 ```

-Zig sees the string `s` as having two characters because it knows the length of the slice.
+Zig sees the string `s` as having two characters (`"he"`) because it knows the length of the slice.
 C doesn't have length information, so it searches for the first null byte, which causes the program to read beyond the memory allocated for the `a` array.
-Depending on the environment, this program could also crash with an access violation because it's reading memory beyond what it allocated.
+Depending on the environment, this program could crash with an access violation because it's reading memory beyond what it allocated.

 ## Receiving C strings in Zig